jongan69/thirdwebNextjsMintingApi/README.md

 `
 ### API Calls

-- POST: Posts an NFT collection to
+- POST: Posts an NFT collection to the contract

 {
     "image": {